 Lake / Backwaters

-The Gadisar Lake can be visited any time of the day, though it is best to go early in the morning and watch the sun rise.
-Boating facility is also available in this lake where charges vary from type of boat and based on duration of boating.
+The Gadisar Lake can be visited any time of the day, though it is best to go early in the morning and watch the sunrise.
+Boating facility is also available in this lake where charges vary from type of boat and based on the duration of boating.
 Shikaras are also available to go around the lake.
 The serene Gadisar Lake springs to life during the annual Gangaur celebrations.
 This is the most popular point to take photographs of Jaisalmer Fort early in the morning when the fort looks golden with the first rays of the Sun and also a bird viewing site and a major attraction of Jaisalmer city.

 Timings: 6 AM to 6 PM

 Boat Cost: Rs.
 10 for Row Boat, Rs.
 50 for Paddle Boat and Rs.
 100 for Shikara for 30 minutes